topseed/meta-admin-ex/SETUP.md

 3. Now open your browser (Chrome is best, it supports QUIC and so does Caddy), by going to http://YOUR-HOST-IP:8080

-- From the browser, make a new project in folder 's3' - and click 'install'.
+- From the browser, make a new project 's3' in folder 's3' - and click 'install'.

+- login

-- Right click the project, and create a dummy file in the IDE and save.
+- opptional Right click the project, and create a dummy file in the IDE and save.

 - Now exit browser and go back to the ssh.